anttih/purescript-rx-validation/README.md

 newtype Validator eff a b = Validator (a -> (Eff eff (Observable (Result b))))
 ```

-This type is a `Semigroup` and an `Applicative`, so you can compose:
+This type is an instance of `Semigroup` and `Applicative`, so you can combine
+several validators to create new ones:

 ```haskell
 zipCode :: forall eff a.
 Validator eff String String